-The engineering programme focuses on application and has a close collaboration with leading companies within biotechnology, both large and small ones.
+The engineering programme focuses on application and has a close collaboration with companies within biotechnology, both large and small ones.
 Hence, many courses will include cases and examples from relevant businesses as well as employees from these businesses taking part in the programme as lecturers or project supervisors.
-Furthermore, company visits are an integral part of many courses as we find it of high importance that the students see for themselves how academic disciplines and practice works in relevant organisations and businesses.
+Furthermore, company visits are an integral part of many courses, as it is of high importance that the students see for themselves how academic disciplines and practice works in relevant organisations and businesses.